PurpleMyst/PixelMosaic/PurpleMyst/README.md

 [Python **3**](https://www.python.org/downloads) and the [Pillow module](http://pillow.readthedocs.io/en/4.2.x/installation.html#basic-installation)

-There is also a C++ version of the same algorith included, which has no dependencies but outputs a NetPBM.
+There is also a C++ version of a simpler algorithm included.
+The algorithm used by it randomly assigns each pixel to a valid color it could be, and it does this four times.
+This is basically only doing the last step of the Python algorithm.
+It has no dependencies but it outputs a NetPBM.
 To compile it, only a C++11 compliant compiler is required.
 An example compilation and usage, with the outputs of some commands removed for brevity, is: